Only open to Master student with specialisation Methodology and Statistics in Psychology.

 Knows how to do matrix algebra in R;

-Knows how to find the optimum of a function;
+Knows how to find the (local and global) optimum of functions;

 Knows how to perform Monte Carlo simulation and re-sampling.